Summary

 Finally, as I dig into CI’s EBITDA growth, I am disappointed.
 The company’s forward growth is -76.18% compared to the health insurance sector median.
 Moreover, Cigna’s EBITDA growth YoY comes in at 4.17%, a noticeable departure from the industry’s median of 5.59%.

 As mentioned at the start, this fundamental analysis forms the foundation of my bearish outlook.
 But the next points I highlight related to Express Scripts should be of primary concern for investors.
-They present the real danger for Cigna.
+They present a real danger for Cigna.

 Back in 2018, Cigna acquired Express Scripts for $54 billion.
 While heralded by the company at the time as a deal that would improve healthcare access and cut costs, I believe investors have yet to see tangible benefits.
 Of course, cost savings have not been realized either.

-Now, Express Scripts is in a dispute with Kroger, the U.S.’ largest grocer.
+Now, Express Scripts is in a dispute with Kroger, the U.S.’s largest grocer.
 Kroger has signaled it intends to terminate its pharmacy provider agreement for its commercial customers due to Express Scripts’ unsustainable pricing model.
 According to Colleen Lindholz, president of Kroger Health, “We do not believe Kroger customers should have to pay higher costs to increase Express Scripts’ profits.”
 I agree.
 Other investors should take note, too, because now, by the end of the year, Express Scripts might lose millions of patients who get their prescriptions from one of Kroger’s 2,200 pharmacies.

 In light of this dispute, I surfaced this brief from Stephens.
 I disagree with its author, analyst Scott Fidel.
 Kroger services 35 states, and more than 11 million customers come through their stores each day.
 That is a big customer base to lose.
 I believe, moreover, that, if Kroger ultimately cancels its contract with Express Scripts, other big names will follow.